pikvm/pikvm/docs/pico_hid.md

 ## Making the Pico HID

 If you are building the PiKVM V1, then all the necessary components should already be at your fingertips.
-If you are making the Pico HID for V2 or V3, then here is what you will need:
+If you are making the Pico HID for V2 or V3, then here is all that you will need:

 * Raspberry Pi Pico board with soldered pins.
 [An official green board](https://pico.pinout.xyz) is recommended.
 * *x1* USB-A to Micro-USB cable.
 * *x10* dupont wires female-female.
 * Optional: *x1* 1N5819 diode.
 But any similar one will do.

-!!! tip "Tip for soldering guru"
+!!! tip "Tip for soldering gurus"
-    If you know how to solder, you can buy the Pico without pins and no dupond wires, and just solder everything.
+    If you know how to solder, you can buy the Pico without pins and just solder everything without needig the dupond wires.

 !!! warning
-    The diode is needed to provide the power to the Pico HID regardless of the host state, and prevents backpowering problem.
-It will allow you to keep the keyboard buttons pressed during the host power cycle, which is important for MacOS to get into the boot menus, for example.
+    The diode is needed to provide power to the Pico HID regardless of the host state, which prevents the backpowering problem.
+It will allow you to keep the keyboard buttons pressed during the host power cycle, which is, for example, important for MacOS to get into the boot menu.

     Do not connect the red wire (the `VSYS (Pico) -> 5V (Pi)` line) without a diode.
-    If you can't find the diode, don't connect this wire at all.
+    If you can't find a diode, don't connect this wire at all.

-Connect all the parts according to the scheme:
+Connect all the parts according to this scheme:

 ??? example "Simple wiring diagram"
     <img src="basic_breadboard.png" />